-Popular hands-on and live-video demonstrations of heart specimens that show unique examples of congenital and acquired heart disease.These sessions are organised jointly by the Working Group on Developmental Anatomy and Pathology and the Association for European Cardiovascular Pathology (AECVP).
+Popular hands-on and live video demonstrations of heart specimens that show unique examples of congenital and acquired heart disease.These sessions are organised jointly by the Working Group on Development, Anatomy & Pathology.

 In a range of scientific sessions, particularly relevant topics will be addressed using dynamic formats, to include:

 W Wijns, FESC (Brussels, BE) Hear about his professional journey & scientific experiences.
 What made him do it?
 What lessons has he learned?
 And what may inspire you?
 A DeMaria (La Jolla, US) will give the "ESC Awards Inspirational Career Lecture" during the Awards Ceremony taking place in Dali (The Hub) on Monday 28 August at 18:00 Also not to be missed Eric Topol, MD, Chair of Innovative Medicine at The Scripps Research Institute and former Chairman of Cardiovascular Medicine at the Cleveland Clinic, will give a keynote address during the Inaugural session on Saturday: The Future of Cardiovascular Medicine in the Digital Era